Cyber-Labs/Session-Reports/Android Development/Session_3.md

 # ANDROID DEVELOPMENT: SESSION 3

-**Date** : 16/03/2019
+**Date** : 01/03/2019

 **Conducted by**: Shridhar Goel and Tazril Ali

 ## Topics Covered

 - **Firebase Authentication**:
-    - Covered various types of authentications provided by google firebase..
+    - Covered various types of authentication options provided by Firebase.
-    - Covered UI-Auth Dependency which manages authentication with its own custom UI and provides an abstract layer.
+    - Covered UI-Auth dependency which manages authentication with its own custom UI and provides an abstract layer.
     - Covered creating users, signing in, email verification and forgot password services.

 - **Firebase Database and Firebase Storage**: